raja17021998/Exciting-Machine-Learning-Journey-on-Python-and-R/README.md

        (.)
 PYTHON: Keras Library on TENSORFLOW backend<br>
        (.)
 R     : H2O Library<br><br><br>

-    There are two copies one orignal and one with _wd endings, just due to Windows 8.1 and Linux dual boot working      environmeents
+ There are two copies one orignal and one with _wd endings, just due to Windows 8.1 and Linux dual boot working environments